berleon/fitols/docs/usage.md

 # Usage

-To use fitols in a project
+To use FitOLS in a project

 ```
 import fitols